Despite no visible progress, DOTD says Comite diversion project still on track

 However, the Corps is still promising a completion estimate of next year.

 "What I understood you to say, as far as you're concerned, the 2021 date is still a viable date?"
-Rep. Valerie Hodges asked.
+Rep. Valarie Hodges asked.

 "Oh absolutely," the project manager said.